temparus/network-monitoring.py/Readme.md

 ## Setup
 Just copy the source files to a directory on your machine.

+> Please make sure to whitelist your monitoring server on your monitored devices if you are using `fail2ban`.

 ## Configuration File

 The default configuration file is `./config.json`.
 It needs to have the following structure: